Lincoln Aviator: Second generation (U611; 2020)

 At the 2018 New York Auto Show, Lincoln unveiled a prototype version of its planned second-generation Aviator, scheduled to enter production in 2019.

 A more detailed production was later introduced at the Los Angeles Auto Show on November 28, 2018.
-Lincoln confirmed that the Aviator would go on sale in the summer of 2019 as a 2020 model in North America and China afterward.
+Lincoln confirmed that the Aviator would go on sale in the summer of 2019 as a 2020 model in North America and China (as the 飞行家 (fēi háng jiā, Aviator)) afterward.

-With 494 hp and 630 lbft of torque and all of the power and torque coming from a 3.0-liter twin-turbocharged V6 with a hybrid system, the Aviator Hybrid's output makes it on par with likes of other midsized performance SUVs such as the BMW X5 xDrive 50i (456 hp and 479 lbft), and the Porsche Cayenne E-Hybrid (455 hp and 516 lbft).
+The Aviator comes standard with a 3.0-liter twin-turbocharged V6 that outputs 400 hp and 415 lbft of torque through a 10-speed automatic transmission.
+The Aviator Grand Touring's powertrain outputs 494 hp and 630 lbft of torque from a 3.0-liter twin-turbocharged V6 and a 75 kW electric motor in a plug-in hybrid system.

 Overview

 The 2018 Aviator prototype marked the debut of an all-new vehicle platform for Ford Motor Company; while the vehicle is RWD, the architecture is designed for multiple powertrain layouts, including all-wheel drive (AWD) and front-wheel drive (FWD).
 The second-generation Aviator shares its platform architecture with the sixth-generation Explorer.
 While again mechanically related to the Explorer, the Aviator received its own styling.

-No specific engine or transmission details were announced as part of the unveiling; the production Aviator will offer plug-in hybrid (PHEV) capability as an option, the first Lincoln vehicle to do so.
+The Aviator is the first Lincoln model to offer a plug-in hybrid (PHEV) powertrain.

 Several technological features debuted on the 2018 prototype Aviator.
 Tying the vehicle camera system with the continuously controlled dampers, Suspension Preview Technology looks at the road ahead for surface irregularities (i.e., potholes), preparing the suspension for impact and its effect on vehicle ride.
 Phone as a Key allows an Aviator to be driven without keys; the technology allows the smartphone of the owner to serve as the vehicle key fob, with the door-mounted keyless entry keypad allowing access in the event of phone battery failure (the interior is designed with wireless charging for smartphones).

 A number of safety technology features were included, with Lincoln CoPilot360 packaging automatic emergency braking with pedestrian detection, a blind-spot information system with cross-traffic alert, lane-keeping system, lane centering, reverse camera, and auto high-beams.
 Reverse Brake Assist applies the brakes if the vehicle detects an object when the transmission is in reverse.

 Lincoln designers worked with the Detroit Symphony Orchestra to compose 25 unique sound effects to be used for the door chime and other indicator alerts for the Aviator.